-Some Philips products use third-party commercial computer operating systems (OS), such as Microsoft Windows.
-We continually monitor relevant vendor and industry/media security announcements and perform risk assessments on medical devices affected by newly discovered vulnerabilities.
+Some Philips products use third party commercial computer Operating Systems (O.S.) like Microsoft Windows.
+We continuously monitor relevant vendor and industry/media security announcements and perform risk assessments on current medical devices affected by newly discovered vulnerabilities.

-Microsoft releases information on Windows security patches (hotfixes) on a regular basis.
+Microsoft releases information on M.S.
+Windows security patches (hotfixes) on a regular basis.
 Impact assessments of these hotfixes by Philips' product engineering teams typically begin within 48 hours of Philips' awareness of a new security vulnerability or patch availability.
-Following an assessment, an indication of Philips' response for affected products is available to users typically within five to 12 business days.
+Following assessment, an indication of Philips' response for affected products is available to users typically within 5 to 12 business days for most products.

-Depending on the nature of the threat and the affected product in question, a validated 'fix' or software update may be released.
+Depending on the nature of the threat and the affected product in question, a validated "fix" or software update may be released.
 If the recommended response requires a change to the system software of a medical device, a software update may be released.
 Information concerning the availability and applicability of such updates is likewise available via Philips' standard service channels and, for some products, can be found via our website.

-To provide you with this important information in a timely and convenient manner, the Philips Product Security webpage features access to Security Bulletins, FAQs, industry resources, white papers, and regularly updated productspecific vulnerability information.
+To provide you with this important information in a timely and convenient manner, the Philips Product Security website features access to regularly updated product-specific vulnerability information.
 This information is formatted into simple, product-specific tables listing known software vulnerabilities and their current status, recommended customer action, and general comments.
-If you have any questions regarding the vulnerability tables, patch management, or other product security interests, contact Philips by email, productsecurity@philips.com, or contact your Philips Field Service Engineer.
+Please visit the Philips Product Security website to access this information.
+If you have any questions regarding the vulnerability tables, patch management, or other product security interests, contact Philips by email productsecurity@philips.com or directly contact your Philips Field Service Engineer.

-Philips addresses the risk of an obsolete OS by providing an array of solutions based on the product.
-Products can be upgraded to the latest OS or replaced by more recent products (depending on the age of the product).
-Or, additional security measures can be provided, such as network isolation or whitelisting, to mitigate the risk.
+Philips addresses the risk of an obsolete O.S., by providing an array of solutions based on the product.
+Products can either be upgraded to the latest O.S., replaced by more recent products (depending on the age of the product), or additional security measures can be provided, such as network isolation, whitelisting, to mitigate the risk.